tsx-awtns/vencord-ai-responder/README.md

 ### **NEW: One-Command Installation! ⚡**

-The easiest way to install AIResponder v2.7 is using our automated PowerShell script that handles everything for you.
+The easiest way to install AIResponder v2.7 is using our automated installation scripts that handle everything for you.

+---

+### 🪟 **Windows (PowerShell)**

 #### **Super Quick Setup:**